 6. This is why the gospel was preached even to the dead, so that, having been condemned by men in the flesh, they might live by God in the Spirit.

 ¶7.
-But the end of all things is at hand; therefore, be sensible and sober-minded, with prayers,
+But the end of all things is at hand; therefore, be sensible and sober-minded in your prayers,

-8. and above all things, with earnest love for one another, for love will cover a multitude of sins,
+8.and above all things, continue in earnest love for one another, for love will cover a multitude of sins,

 11. If any man speak, let it be as oracles of God; if any man minister, let it be done with the strength that God supplies, so that in all things God might be glorified through Jesus Christ, to whom is the glory and the dominion for ever and ever.
 Amen.